Shi Pei Pu: Relationship with Boursicot

 Shi and his adopted son were brought to Paris in 1982, after Boursicot was able to arrange for them to enter France.
-Boursicot was arrested by French authorities on June 30, 1983, and Shi was arrested shortly thereafter.
+Boursicot was arrested by French authorities on 30 June 1983, and Shi was arrested shortly thereafter.
 In police custody, Shi explained to doctors how he had hidden his genitals to convince Boursicot that he was a woman.
-And as the French doctors sent to examine Pei Pu discovered, he could create the appearance of having female genitalia by tucking his testicles and penis into his body.
-He said that Shi Du Du, their purported son, was from the Uyghur people of China's Xinjiang Province and was sold by his impoverished mother and adopted by Shi Pei Pu.
+As the French doctors sent to examine Shi discovered, Shi could create the appearance of having female genitalia by making his testicles ascend into his body cavity and tucking his penis back.
+Shi said that their purported son was a Uyghur from China's Xinjiang Province who was sold by his mother and adopted by Shi.
 Upon discovering the truth of their relationship, Boursicot attempted suicide by slitting his throat but survived.
 The public disclosure of the long-term affair made Boursicot the subject of widespread ridicule in France.

 Sentence

 Shi and Boursicot were each convicted of espionage in 1986 and sentenced to six years in prison.
-Shi was pardoned by President of France François Mitterrand April 10, 1987, as part of an effort to defuse tensions between France and China over what was described as a "very silly" and unimportant case.
+Shi was pardoned by President of France François Mitterrand on 10 April 1987, as part of an effort to defuse tensions between France and China over what was described as a "very silly" and unimportant case.
 Boursicot was pardoned in August of that year.

 The affair inspired David Henry Hwang's 1988 play M. Butterfly.
-B.D.
-Wong played Song Liling, a Chinese opera singer and spy based on Shi Pei Pu, in the original Broadway production of the play.
+BD Wong played Song Liling, a Chinese opera singer and spy based on Shi Pei Pu, in the original Broadway production of the play.

 Last years and death

 After his pardon, Shi returned to performing as an opera singer.
 He was reluctant to share the details of his relationship with Boursicot, stating that he "used to fascinate both men and women" and that "What I was and what they were didn't matter."
 Shi spoke infrequently with Boursicot over the subsequent years.
-But in the months before Shi's death, he told Boursicot that he still loved him.
+However, in the months before Shi's death, he told Boursicot that he still loved him.

-Shi was said to be 70 years old when he died on June 30, 2009, in Paris.
+Shi was said to be 70 years old when he died on 30 June 2009, in Paris.
 Shi is survived by his adopted son, Shi Du Du, who later fathered three sons of his own.
-Notified at a French nursing home of Shi's death, Boursicot said, "He did so many things against me that he had no pity for, I think it is stupid to play another game now and say I am sad.
+Notified at a French nursing home of Shi's death, Boursicot said, "He did so many things against me that he had no pity for; I think it is stupid to play another game now and say I am sad.
 The plate is clean now.
 I am free."